AIGCEra/.github/document/readmemore.md

 <h1 align=center><strong>Tribute to Classic</strong>
 <h2>
-<p>At different stages of Scientific and Technological Development, there will be classics corresponding to the era to embellish the marvellous of that era.
+<p>At different stages of Scientific and Technological Development, there will be classics corresponding to the era to embellish the marvelous of that era.
 The classic is called a "classic" not only because of its own value, but also because it has a profound impact on a specific historical period.
 How should we pay tribute to the classics?
 Letting them conform to the rhythm of the times to continue may be a way to pay homage to the classics.
 We are lucky because we have benefited from a large number of classics, those who made classics, those achievements let us see further and inspire us to continue to create...<p>

 <p>